 This is as long as:

 - all your profits go to your charity’s primary purpose

 - your fundraising event qualifies for exemption from VAT under the VAT rules for fundraising events

-- your lottery has an operating licence - if you don’t, you’ll need to contact the Gambling Commission
+- your lottery has an operating licence - if you do not, you will need to contact the Gambling Commission

-When a subsidiary trading company organises a lottery to raise money for its parent charity, it won’t pay tax on the profits it gives to the charity.
+When a subsidiary trading company organises a lottery to raise money for its parent charity, it will not pay tax on the profits it gives to the charity.
 All of its other profits will be taxed.